 70.57 L/sq. ft.
-Representing 61% of our portfolio sq. ft.

 → With our baseline data collected, we intend to evaluate and identify areas to reduce water consumption throughout our building operations.
 Water and energy are inherently connected, and we consider their interactions and interdependencies throughout our systems and processes.